Information barriers in Microsoft Teams

 Required licenses and permissions

-For more information on licenses and permissions, plans, and pricing, see Microsoft 365 licensing guidance for security & compliance.
+For more information on licenses and permissions, plans, and pricing, see the subscription requirements for information barriers.

 - Users can't join ad-hoc meetings: If IB policies are enabled, users aren't allowed to join meetings if the size of the meeting roster is greater than the meeting attendance limits.
 The root cause is that IB checks rely on whether users can be added to a meeting chat roster, and only when they can be added to the roster are they allowed to join the meeting.
 A user joining a meeting once adds that user to the roster; hence for recurring meetings, the roster can fill up fast.
 Once the chat roster reaches the meeting attendance limits, additional users can't be added to the meeting.
 If IB is enabled for the organization and the chat roster is full for a meeting, new users (those users who aren't already on the roster) aren't allowed to join the meeting.
 But if IB isn't enabled for the organization and the meeting chat roster is full, new users (those users who aren't already on the roster) are allowed to join the meeting, though they won't see the chat option in the meeting.
 A short-term solution is to remove inactive members from the meeting chat roster to make space for new users.
 We will, however, be increasing the size of meeting chat rosters at a later date.